Duel Mode: 1v1 Competitive Sudoku

 Duel mode is Sudoku Royale's 1v1 competitive format where two players face off on the same sudoku board in a single round.
-There is no elimination between rounds, no multi-player chaos — just you and one opponent, solving the same puzzle simultaneously, with your rating on the line.
+No crowded board, no larger field, just you and one opponent solving the same shared grid simultaneously, with your rating on the line.
 Duel mode is the purest test of head-to-head sudoku skill available in any mobile app.
 If you want to know exactly how you measure up against another player without the variables of a larger lobby, Duel is the mode to play.

 How Duel Mode Works